-The bacteria that spoil tempeh is usually the same one that they use to make natto, Bacillus subtilis, which thrives in a high-heat high-humidity environment; thus breaking down the bean protein and releasing that ammonia smell.
+The bacteria that spoil tempeh is usually the one called Bacillus subtilis.
+It is the same one that they use to make natto, Bacillus subtilis, which thrives in a high-heat high-humidity environment.
+Because of that environment, they usually break down the bean protein and release that ammonia smell.

-Well-done tempeh may smell musty but pleasant and has no ammonia smell.
-For the next batch, you could let then beans dry until there is no drop of water available on their surface.
+A well-done tempeh may smell musty but pleasant and has no ammonia smell.
+For the next batch, you could let then beans dry until there is no drop of water visible on their surface.
 The tempeh fungus will have no problem penetrating into the bean to suck the moisture out to grow.
 Contaminating bacteria, however, will have a hard time finding their way into the dry-surface beans.

-Incubate tempeh at 30-32C / 86-89.6F or if you go high 34C / 93.2F will be good enough.
-People usually ferment natto higher at 45C / 113F, the point at which the tempeh Rhizopus fungus could fall out of favor.
+Incubate tempeh at 30-32C / 86-89.6F.
+Or if you go high 34C / 93.2F will be good enough.
+People usually ferment natto higher at 45C / 113F, the point at which the tempeh Rhizopus fungus could not be able to compete and thus might fall out of the race.